stegiopast/wf-nanoribolyzer/README.md

 ### Poly-A estimation
 NanoRibolyzer is determining the polyA lengths with the integrated polyA length estimation tool of [dorado](https://github.com/nanoporetech/dorado).
 Due to the experimental design of the Oxford Nanopore Technologies related sequencing library, polyA tails can only be captured in the entire length when performing directRNA sequencing approaches, since these protocols exclusively include a ligation of oligo_dT primers at the 3'end of RNA fragments.
 NanoRibolyzer performs polyA estimation on cDNA as well, but it is crucial to consider the oligo_dT primers aligning on any sterical possible position of polyA tail.

+### Modification detection
+Modification detection is performed with the integrated modification detection models of [dorado](https://github.com/nanoporetech/dorado).
+Modifications can only be detected when performing directRNA sequencing approaches, since reverse transcription and strand switching to obtain cDNA erases the chemical signature of RNA modifications.

 ### Cut-site determination
 ![Cut site determination](./figures/Determine_cut_sites.png)